wilsonpage/express-subdomain-handler/README.md

 ##Usage

-1. Add express-subdomain-handler to your express middleware stack (before your routes are specified).
+Add express-subdomain-handler to your express middleware stack (before your routes are specified).
 You need to specify what the base url of your site is ('example.com', 'example.local', etc), what you what subdomain urls to be prefixed with ('subdomain' by default) and whether you want logging turned on (false by default)

 		app.use( require('express-subdomain-handler')({ baseUrl: 'example.com', prefix: 'myprefix', logger: true }) );
-&nbsp;

-2. Setup routes to catch subdomain urls so for `http://mysubdomain.example.com/homepage` I would write my route handler to look like this.
+Setup routes to catch subdomain urls so for `http://mysubdomain.example.com/homepage` I would write my route handler to look like this.

 		app.get('/myprefix/:thesubdomain/thepage', function(req, res, next){